 - Other experiences based on the resident’s interest

-- Pharmacy practice experience: decentralized clinical operations
+- Pharmacy practice experience: decentralized clinical staffing and emergency response

 - Resident officer positions and committees